mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 #### Exchange configuration

 As mentioned in the configuration section, exchanges would likely need a bigger set of protected outputs so they would need to adjust the `n_protected_outputs` configuration.
-It would be encouraged that exchanges have `receive_protected_prob` set to `1.0` to help mask the user input.
+It would be encouraged that exchanges have `safe_receive_prob` set to `1.0` to help mask the user input.

 #### User withdrawing from an exchange configuration